Renting Portable Units

 Finding portable restroom providers and learning the right questions to ask can be challenging if you are not familiar with our industry.
 Here’s the information you need to get started.

 We are here to help!
-If you have additional questions, please contact the PSAI office at 952-854-8300 and we will be glad to provide assistance.
+If you have additional questions, please contact the PSAI office at +1-952-854-8300 and we will be glad to provide assistance.

-Read about the industry’s impact on Productivity and Fuel-Savings.
+Read about the industry’s impact on productivity and fuel-savings.

 - Type of event and traffic flow.
 Different kinds of events require different services.
 For example, a relay will require more units than a come-and-go art fair.
 At a relay nearly everyone wants to use the restroom at the same time, and that is not always true of other events.
 You may want nicer options for your wedding than for your construction site.
-PROs can discuss these things with you and help you evaluate the options.

 - Outside temperature.
 On warmer days, users will take in more liquids and make more trips to the lavatories.
 You will want to keep this in mind as you consider the number of units and the cleaning schedule you will support.

 - Food and beverage availability.
 Units that are placed on sites where users will be consuming a lot of food and beverages will typically be used more than average.
-Organizers of these events will want to discuss the menu and food/beverage schedule with their PROs to make sure there are enough units for peak times.

 - Special needs.
 If your users will include families with small children be ready to consider units with diaper changing tables and child-sized toilet seats.
 If the event is likely to include a lot of seniors or people with physical challenges, accessibility and size of the units will be important considerations.